The Girl from Ipanema

 The show was probably the peak of bossa nova.
 It was planned to run for one month, but because of the huge interest it was extended for another two weeks.
 A couple of sets were recorded.
 In 2004 Daniella Thompson, on the basis of the tapes, wrote an informative review O Encontro au Bon Gourmet of the disc that no one reviewed, because it was never released.
 Among the things she reported is the introduction to the new song “Garota de Ipanema”, where João, Tom, Vinícius and João again exchange lines about each of them being needed for performance of the song, whereafter they all join in and sing the song together.
-The song is clearly the highlight of the show.
+There is a deep truth hidden under the fun, and hte song is clearly the highlight of the show.
 Eventually, the disc was released in 2014.

 The first to record the song in the studio was Pery Ribeiro.
 He heard it at the Bon Gourmet and became so excited that he went to the studio next day to record it.
 Soon after, it was recorded by Tamba Trio.
 These two recordings were released at the same time in January 1963.
-Later it was recorded by Claudette Soares (whose recording unfortunately is not available on Spotify).
+Os Cariocas also recorded a version which may have been released already in 1962.
+Later it was recorded by Claudette Soares.
 But of course, it was still another version, which made the song a world hit, claimed to be the second most performed song ever after “Yesterday” by The Beatles: the version by Stan Getz and João Gilberto with English vocal by Astrud Gilberto, recorded in March 1963.

 Bossa nova had gradually attracted more and more attention in the US.
-Not least jazz musicians became excited about this new cool style of music, which contained the same harmonic sophistication as jazz, but different and very beautiful melodies.
+Not least jazz musicians became excited about this new cool style of music, which contained the same harmonic sophistication as jazz, but different chord pregressions with very beautiful melodies.
 The release of Jazz Samba by Charlie Byrd and Stan Getz in April 1962 created a true bossa nova craze.
-It was only a faint reflection of authentic bossa nova, but the album got immensely popular, not least because everybody could enjoy Getz’ take on Jobim/Mendonça’s fascinating melody “Desafinado”.
+It was only a faint reflection of authentic bossa nova, but the album got immensely popular, not least because Getz’ take on Jobim/Mendonça’s fascinating melody “Desafinado”.
 In August 1962, Getz recorded Big Band Bossa Nova, arranged by Gary McFarland, with four Brazilian tunes and four originals by McFarland.

 The interest sparked a famous bossa nova concert in Carnegie Hall 21 November 1962, where a large program of Brazilian musicians, among them Tom Jobim and João Gilberto, presented the real thing to the American public.
 The day after the concert, João signed a recording contract with Verve.
 A couple of days later, João and Tom met Stan Getz and producer Creed Taylor from Verve for some initial rehearsals for the album.
 João demonstrated how to sing and play “One Note Samba”, which Getz had recorded on both the 1962 albums, but not gotten right.